iterative/dvc.org/content/docs/command-reference/add.md

 it into the <abbr>workspace</abbr> first.
 But you may not have enough local storage space.

-Using the `--to-remote` flag lets you create a `.dvc` file for the target data without downloading it locally.
+Using the `--to-remote` flag lets you create a `.dvc` file for the operation without downloading data locally.
 DVC transfers it directly to [remote storage] instead.
 This way it can be [pulled](/doc/command-reference/plots) later, for example on a system that can handle it.